qcri/Large_Scale_LCA/README.md

 ```

 The script requires a sentence file and and its annotation label file that represent the human concept (e.g. Part of Speech tags).
-Threshold is the percentage \theta at which an encoded cluster and a human-defined concept are assument aligned.
-In our experiments we used 0.95
+Threshold is the percentage `\theta` at which an encoded cluster and a human-defined concept are assumed aligned.
+In our experiments we used `\theta = 0.95`.